donaldraymond/crystallography-scripts/README.md

 ## O_makemap.sh

-The purpose of this script is to quickly generate CCP4 maps from an MTZ and get the maps and associated PDB into the [O graphics program](http://xray.bmc.uu.se/alwyn/TAJ/Home.html).
-This script is fully automated and only requires the user to specify the MTZ, the PDB, and a prefix for the CCP4 maps.
+The purpose of this script is to quickly generate DSN6 maps from an MTZ and get the maps and associated PDB into the [O graphics program](http://xray.bmc.uu.se/alwyn/TAJ/Home.html).
+This script is fully automated and only requires the user to specify the MTZ, the PDB, and a prefix for the DSN6 maps.

-The script using fft for generating the maps and then uses mapmask to normalize the map.
+The script uses fft for generating the maps and then uses mapmask to normalize the map.
 It creates an on_startup O macro file with the map and model already added.

 Run like this `O_makemap.sh file.mtz file.pdb`, or simple run `O_makemap.sh` and follow instructions.

 ##O_addmap.sh

-This is a script to add a new map to an on_startup file.
+This is a script to add a new map to an O on_startup file.
 I use this script to add DM or resolve maps to an on_startup file containing nFo-Fc maps.

 ## O_pdb.sh